Pseudo-loop conditions: Discussion

 \subsection{Low arity loop conditions}

-We have seen that for each fixed width $m\geq 1$, there exists a weakest non-trivial loop condition, namely $L^{m}_{m+1}$.
-All loop conditions $L^m_{k}$, where $k\geq m+1$ are equivalent to it; it would be interesting to know how the loop conditions $L^m_k$ for $2\leq k\leq m$ relate to $L^{m}_{m+1}$, and to each other.
+We have seen that for each fixed width $m\geq 3$, there exists a weakest non-trivial loop condition, namely $L^{m}_{m+1}$.
+All loop conditions $L^m_{k}$, where $k\geq {m+1}$ are equivalent to it; it would be interesting to know how the loop conditions $L^m_k$ for $2\leq k< {m+1}$ relate to $L^{m}_{m+1}$, and to each other.
+For $m=2$ this is well-understood~\cite{olsak-loop}.